kubernetes/kops/docs/addons.md

 Read more about cluster autoscaler in the [official documentation](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler).

 ##### Expander strategies
-The cluster autoscaler supports five different [expander strategies](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-expanders).
-The `price` expander is only supported on GCE.
-The `priority` expander requires additional configuration in a ConfigMap as described in [its documentation](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/expander/priority/readme.md) - please ensure that you have deployed this ConfigMap before enabling the `priority` expander.
+Cluster autoscaler supports several different [expander strategies](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-expanders).

+Note that the `priority` expander requires additional configuration through a ConfigMap as described in [its documentation](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/expander/priority/readme.md) - you will need to create this ConfigMap in your cluster before selecting this expander.

 ##### Disabling cluster autoscaler for a given instance group
 {{ kops_feature_table(kops_added_default='1.20') }}